 Elliptical arches are fairly rare.
 The formwork for the arch can be rather difficult to create.

-Historically, where elliptical arches were used, a large number of different formwork templates were necessary.
+Historically, where elliptical arches were used, a large number of different stonecutting templates were necessary.
 The arch stones were cut precisely by first-class stonemasons.
 Only a given pair of courses of arch stones have the same shape.
 This makes the job rather difficult.

 A common solution was to use a “pseudo-elliptical” arch.

 The Pseudo-elliptical Arch